MakerBot 3D Printer Guide: Models, Tech, & Support

 Num Product Action

-See also Buying Your First 3D Printer: A Comprehensive Guide
+See also Enclosed 3D Printer: A Game-Changer for Serious Makers

 The Replicator series is where many users first encountered MakerBot.
 Models like the Replicator 2, the 5th Generation Replicator, and the Replicator+ were designed with ease of use and reliability in mind.
 They primarily utilize Fused Deposition Modeling (FDM) technology, melting and extruding plastic filament layer by layer to build your designs.